gasiepgodoy/WDN-Models-and-Data-Sets/README.md

 # GraphLeak's scope and overview
 Deep learning algorithms rely on high-quality data for accurate training and evaluation.
 GraphLeak provides a comprehensive dataset in tabular format, where each column represents a specific variable measured by individual sensors.
-The dataset includes information on pressure, flow, volume, label, and localization.
-The datasets are exported to CSV (Comma-Separated Values) files.
+The dataset includes information on pressure, flow, volume, leakage label, and location.
+The data is exported as CSV (Comma-Separated Values) files.

 <figure>
   <img src="./GraphLeak A realistic dataset to detect and locate leaks in water distribution networks/WDS_top.png" alt="WDN Topology" width="750">
   <figcaption>Figure 1: Water Distribution Network Topology (case study)</figcaption>
 </figure>

 Each model contains daily demand patterns that emulate different consumption profiles.
-Water demands are uncertain and difficult to predict, thus these patterns preserve some usual aspects (for example, reduced water consumption over the night, when most people are sleeping) and one or two peak consumption periods during the day.
-Before every simulation day starts, a consumption profile is randomly assigned to each house.
-Also, a node base demand parameter is randomized within a reasonable range to represent the normal oscillations in the water demands WDN-wide.
+Because water demands are uncertain and difficult to predict, these patterns preserve typical characteristics (e.g., reduced consumption at night) alongside one or two daily peak consumption periods.
+Before each simulation day begins, a consumption profile is randomly assigned to each household.
+Additionally, the base demand parameter of each node is randomized within a realistic range to represent normal demand oscillations across the WDN.

 <figure>
   <img src="./GraphLeak A realistic dataset to detect and locate leaks in water distribution networks/data_gen_flowchart.png" alt="Data generation flowchart" width="400" style="background-color: white; padding: 10px; border-radius: 8px;">